Naquette

 Origin/History

-This pear was described by Claude Saint-Étienne in 1670 under the name Naquette.
+Naquette was described by Claude Saint-Étienne in 1670 under this name.
 After that time it appears to have been classed in the Caillot family with the name Caillot.
-Later it received among other names Bergamot Early (Lindley) and Bergamote Precoce (Calvel).
+Later still it received, among other names, those of Bergamot Early (Lindley) and Bergamote Precoce (Calvel).
+It is figured in Mas, Le Verger 2:109, fig. 53 (1866–73).

 Tree